-Adopted by the Village of Pleasant Prairie on April 19, 2021.
+Adopted by the Village of Pleasant Prairie on April 11, 2022.

-An ordinance to amend the Village of Pleasant Prairie, Wisconsin 2035 Comprehensive Plan Pursuant to Chapter 390 of the Village Municipal Code related to the property located at 3622 128th Street located in U.S. Public Land Survey Section 19, Township 1 North, Range 22 East in the Village of Pleasant Prairie and further identified as Tax Parcel Number 92-4-122-363-0780 as a result of completing a wetland delineation on the southern half of the property:
+An ordinance to amend the Village of Pleasant Prairie, Wisconsin 2035 Comprehensive Plan pursuant to Chapter 390 of the Village Municipal Code as follows to the vacant property located east of $4415122^{nd}$ Street known as Lot 93 of the Pleasant Homes Subdivision and further identified at Tax Parcel Number 92-4-122-354-0120 and the west $\frac{1}{2}$ of $44^{th}$ Avenue right-of-way located in U.S. Public Land Survey Section 34, Township 1 North, Range 22 East in the Village of Pleasant Prairie as a result of completing a wetland delineation on the property:

-- 1. To amend the Village 2035 Land Use Plan Map 9.9 to show the field delineated wetlands as shown and legally described on Exhibit 1 into the Park, Recreation and Other Open Space Land with a wetland land use designation and the non-wetland areas are being placed into the Low-Medium Density Residential land use designation on the southern half of the property.
-No amendments to the 100-year floodplain on the Land Use Plan Map are proposed and no development within the 100-year floodplain pursuant to the elevation indicated on the Conditional Letter of Map Amendment (Exhibit 2) is allowed on the property. - 2.
+- To amend the Village 2035 Land Use Plan Map 9.9 to show the field delineated wetlands as shown and legally described on Exhibit 1 in the Park, Recreation and Other Open Space Land with a wetland land use designation and the non-wetland areas are being placed into the Low-Medium Density Residential land use designation. - 2.
 To update Appendix 10-3 of the Village of Pleasant Prairie Wisconsin, 2035 Comprehensive Plan to reflect the above noted changes to the 2035 Land Use Plan Map 9.9.

-Adopted by the Village of Pleasant Prairie on July 19, 2021.
+Adopted by the Village of Pleasant Prairie on April 11, 2022.